-Christ Central is part of Newfrontiers, which began in the early 1970s when Terry Virgo started to help a number of house churches become established around Sussex.
-He was based in a church in Seaford, Sussex, which invited him to be their first pastor in 1968.
-He was a convinced charismatic, and by God’s grace had led the church into a transformation to become a fully charismatic church.
+CCB is a Christ Central church, which is part of Newfrontiers family.
+Newfrontiers is a family of churches that brings together some 2000 churches in some 75 nations.
+Our story begins in the early 1970s, when Terry Virgo started to help a number of house churches become established around Sussex.
+Terry was based in a church in Seaford, Sussex, which invited him to be their lead pastor in 1968.
+He was a convinced charismatic and by God’s grace was able help lead the church into the gifts of the Holy Spirit.

-The number of house churches in Sussex grew to approximately ten, and each month about a thousand people would gather at Hove Town Hall for celebrations and instruction.
-From time to time, Terry would gather the leaders of these churches for prayer and instruction.
-He was invited by some churches in South London, which had their own history, and were looking for help as they were transitioning into fully established charismatic churches.
+As time went on a few local “house churches” started asking Terry for input.
+These grow to approximately ten in Sussex.
+And soon each month about a thousand people would gather at Hove Town Hall, for celebrations and instruction.
+From time to time Terry would gather the leaders of these churches for prayer and instruction.
+As his influence grew as some churches leaders in the South of London asked for his input.
+These churches had their own history, and were looking for help as they were transitioning into fully established charismatic churches.

-Gradually the number of churches he worked with grew.
-And at this time there was no thought of there being a recognised group or of having a title.
+Gradually the number of churches he worked with grew and grew.
+Though at this time there was no thought of there being a recognised group or of having a title.

 Newfrontiers International from the year 2000.